Not medical advice. Talk to your provider before using any peptide.

 | Moderate | 200mcg | 2x Daily |

-| Aggressive | 400mcg | 2x Daily |
+| Aggressive | 400mcg | Daily |

-About VIP (Vasoactive Intestinal Peptide)
+Cross-check your VIP (Vasoactive Intestinal Peptide) reconstitution math with AI